 The wall-to-wall carpets almost look like a large watercolour painting.

-Many elements in the rooms and the public areas were custom designed for The Hide Hotel Flims, but design enthusiasts like myself will spot fabrics by Designer’s Guild and Création Baumann as well as furniture from exclusive brands such as Moroso and B&B. Everyone else will surely enjoy the comforts of their Hästens Bed and simply appreciate the unique design.
+Many elements in the rooms and the public areas were custom designed for The Hide Hotel Flims, but design enthusiasts like myself will spot fabrics by Designer’s Guild and Création Baumann as well as furniture from exclusive brands such as Moroso and B&B. Everyone else will surely enjoy the comforts of their Hästens Bed and appreciate the unique and eclectic interiors.

 The Hide Restaurant is an elegant grill restaurant, specializing in meats, but also serving vegetarian and vegan options.